-Mary joined the firm’s White Collar Defense and Investigations practice in 2013 from the SEC, where she was an assistant director in the Division of Enforcement.
+Mary is the co-leader of the firm’s White Collar Defense & Investigations practice.
+She joined the firm from the SEC, where she was an assistant director in the Division of Enforcement.
 During her tenure at the SEC, Mary supervised teams of attorneys, including attorneys in the division’s Market Abuse Unit and Municipal Securities and Public Pensions Unit.
 She conducted and supervised complex investigations involving a range of violations, including insider trading, broker-dealer fraud, investment adviser fraud, offering fraud, Ponzi schemes, market manipulation, municipal securities fraud, and Foreign Corrupt Practices Act violations.
 She also established investigative plans, guidelines, and priorities for staff attorneys and developed litigation strategies for matters that went to trial.
-In addition to her significant legal experience, Mary also brings industry experience, having worked at a major broker-dealer for nine years in various audit and compliance roles.
+In addition to her significant legal experience, Mary brings industry experience, having worked at a major broker-dealer for nine years in various audit and compliance roles.
 Since joining the firm, Mary has represented entities and individuals in connection with SEC investigations and litigation.
-Mary’s insights and perspectives on SEC developments are based on her knowledge and familiarity with the industry and the federal securities laws combined with her understanding and knowledge of the internal workings of the SEC.
+Her insights and perspectives on SEC developments are based on her knowledge and familiarity with the industry and the federal securities laws combined with her understanding and knowledge of the internal workings of the SEC.